Logo

 Invest time to evaluate and spring clean your social media accounts.
 Go back to your strategy, revise your content and we hope you get a great sense of satisfaction, and results, from your efforts.

 As well as having a tidy, when you go back over your accounts and your older content, you’ll probably find posts that you can use again (repurpose) for your growing audience or connections.
 Remember, the first time you posted it, you probably had fewer connections.
 This time around, you can review the hashtags, ensure any links still work correctly and even add updates in-line with industry changes.
+You can also find new ways to repurpose content, like shortening a long video into shorter snippets or turning key points from a blog post into a carousel.
+People digest content in different ways, so repurposing your material allows you to reach a broader audience.
 Sometimes, content will even work across multiple platforms with a few tweaks.

 Author: James Threadingham